meteatamel/adk-demos/travel_helper/sub_agents/greeter/README.md

 ## Introduction

-This agent greets the traveler and gathers the necessary information about the upcoming trip.
+This agent greets the traveler and gathers the necessary information about the upcoming trip such as the nationality of the traveler, departure and arrival cities.

 Take a look at the [agent.py](agent.py) for details.
 It's the simplest agent you can have in ADT: an agent that uses a model and some simple instructions.
 No tools or no sub-agents.